fourlabsldn/GmailDoctrineBundle/README.md

 ### Why GmailDoctrineBundle?

-- Provides implementation of `credentials_storage_service`, required by [GmailBundle](https://github.com/fourlabsldn/GmailBundle).
-    - See more at `FL\GmailDoctrineBundle\Storage\CredentialsStorage`
-    - See more at `Resources/config/services/storage.yml`
 - A sync command, i.e. `php bin/console fl:gmail_doctrine:sync`
 - Event Listeners, that will save what we fetch from Google into the database.
 See more at the `EventListener` folder.
 - `FL\GmailDoctrineBundle\Entity\SyncSetting` entity: